iampraveens/Car-Price-Prediction/README.md

 - To run as a container.

 Access the web app at `http://localhost:8501` or `your_ip_address:8501` in your web browser.
-Else if you want to access my pre-built container, here is the code to pull from docker hub(Public).
+Else if you want to access my pre-built container, here is the code below to pull from docker hub(Public).
 ```bash
 docker pull iampraveens/car-price-prediction-app:latest
 ```